shoval-z/Dublin_project/README.md

 -	Databricks machine with Databricks Runtime Version 6.4 (includes Apache Spark 2.4.5, Scala 2.11)
 -	Python 3.7 or higher
 -	packages from requirements.txt in this repo
-Dublin Bus- travel between the attractions in the city

 ### data.txt
 - contains links to the relevant datasets from google drive. the datasets bus_stops and attractions are external datasets that can be found in the references below. the other datasets are the outcome from pre_process.ipynb and are needed for main.ipynb and app.py